In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Although his technique was expensive, it brought decent results; his production got back to an acceptable level.

-Time kept moving, and it was finally the time to submit fruits to the government; Amit offered his fruits while Anuv presented a letter saying that the locusts destroyed his crops; hence he can’t produce anything.
+Time kept moving, and it was finally the time to submit fruits to the government; Amit offered his fruits while Anuv presented a letter saying that the locusts destroyed his crops; hence he couldn’t produce anything.

 Is It Fair?